 If videos are used to extract still images for forensic or automated comparison or analysis, then they are conveyed with a type-20 record.
 If they are used to extract voice information for a type-11 record, they shall also be conveyed with a type-20 record.
 However, if the video is used as the voice recording itself, it shall be conveyed with the type-11 record.
 In such a case, the visual content of the video is not used for processing.
 By placing a video in type-20, the audio content can be specified and described in the type-11 record, and the individual frame images can be described in a type-10 record (if the purpose is biometric identification or recognition of an individual).

-Since iris image equipment is relatively specialized and the data is transmitted in an ANSI/NISTITL type-17 record, that category is treated separately in this document.
+Since iris image equipment is relatively specialized and the data is transmitted in an ANSI/NIST-ITL type-17 record, that category is treated separately in this document.

 3D image capture and specialized techniques such as LIDAR are not addressed in this document.
-However, if they are utilized, the imagery from those units shall be transmitted in an ANSI/NIST-ITL type-22 record.
+However, if they are utilized, the imagery from those units shall be transmitted in an ANSI/NIST-ITL type-22 record (Non-photographic imagery data record).

 Although photographic techniques can be used for fingerprint (and other friction ridge) acquisition, they are not covered in this section.
 Such techniques are covered in Table 1 under codes 24 (Plain contactless – stationary object) and 42 (Plain contactless – moving object).